arXiv/arxiv-docs/source/about/accessible_HTML.md

 ## Get involved
 Conversion to HTML is complicated by the extensibility of LaTeX.
 Our collaborators at LaTeXML maintain a [https://github.com/brucemiller/LaTeXML/issues](list of issues in github) related to packages that need conversion, and welcome both feedback and developer contributions.

+## HTML testing papers
+HTML testing papers are now avaible for the public.
+You can access them [http://info.arxiv.org/about/accessibility_html_papers.html](here).